thomasisberg/macos-web-development/README.md

 ### Uninstallation

-Will not uninstall *xcode-select*, *Homebrew* and *Openldap*.
+- Will not uninstall *xcode-select*, *Homebrew* and *Openldap*.

-Will not remove the server root folder at `~/WebServer/sites` (or custom folder), or any websites in there.
+- Will not remove the server root folder at `~/WebServer/sites` (or custom folder), or any websites in there.

-Will uninstall the MySQL server, but will not remove the MySQL database.
+- Will uninstall the MySQL server, but will not remove the MySQL database.
+- Takes no other options than `--no-dry-run` and will uninstall all versions of PHP etc.